 ‘Because of the river and all the low lying fens and marshes that surrounded Ramsey it became the ideal place for the building of the Abbey.
 It remained an island and could only be reached by boat until the 12th century when a causeway was built to link it to Bury and Hepmangrove’.

-The white lines show the Bury brook cutting Ramsey off from the higher green land to the left, the white y shape at the top is the High Lode river which flows off to the right of the map (still existing) and the Bill lode which no longer exists it was filled in around about the time of the culverting of the bury brook through Ramsey in the 1852.
-Both rivers joined the old river Nene which flows along beside the road going out to Ramsey Heights.l
+The white lines show the Bury brook cutting Ramsey off from the higher green land to the left, the white y shape at the top is the High Lode river which flows off to the right of the map (still existing) and the Bill lode which flowed off to the left, this no longer exists it was filled in around about the time of the culverting of the bury brook through Ramsey in the 1852.
+Both rivers joined the old river Nene which flows alongside the road going out to Ramsey St Marys.l

 In 1774 Lord Orford (he was Lord of the Bedchamber to King George the Third) voyaged around the Fens with a Fleet of nine ships in total.
 In one account they mention visiting Ramsey, which is described as: